bfitzpat/fitzplorations/camelk-minikube.md

 * Added images for VS Code components aiding in certain steps (Kubernetes) [9-MAY-2019]
 * Added images for possible VS Code extension that provides 'run' menu for certain file types [9-MAY-2019]
 * Zoran created a PR that added a 'Stop Camel-K Integration' menu [10-MAY-2019]
+* Added a new "Camel-K Integrations" view that lists the currently running integrations in the system and allows a right-click "Remove" to stop a running integration.
+Also integrated the Start and Stop actions so the view refreshes accordingly.
+[10-MAY-2019]

 ## Next steps